blmussati/subsampling-data-streams/README.md

 Contact [Freddie](https://github.com/fbickfordsmith) if you have any questions about this research or encounter any problems using the code.
 This repo is a partial release of a bigger internal repo, and it's possible that errors were introduced when preparing this repo for release.

-## Contributors

-[Andreas Kirsch](https://github.com/BlackHC) wrote the original versions of the BALD and EPIG functions in this repo, along with the dropout layers, and advised on the code in general.
-[Adam Foster](https://github.com/ae-foster) and [Joost van Amersfoort](https://github.com/y0ast) advised on the Gaussian-process implementation.
-[Jannik Kossen](https://github.com/jlko) provided a repo template and advised on the code in general.

-Credit for the unsupervised encoders we use in our semi-supervised models goes to the authors of [`disentangling-vae`](https://github.com/YannDubs/disentangling-vae), [`lightly`](https://github.com/lightly-ai/lightly), [`msn`](https://github.com/facebookresearch/msn) and [`solo-learn`](https://github.com/vturrisi/solo-learn), as well as the designers of the pretraining methods used.

 ## Citing this work